samuell/emu-fork/README.md

 ### Emu "Downstream" Analysis Reference

-We do not developed pipelines for downsteam analysis of Emu results, but our users have!
+We have not developed pipelines for downsteam analysis of Emu results, but our users have!

 - [R Scripts for plot](https://villapollab.github.io/covid_biome/)
 - [Snakemake pipeline (in progess..)](https://github.com/matinnuhamunada/ONT_16S_Analysis)